AdobeDocs/campaign-classic.en/help/platform/using/privacy-and-recommendations.md

 >[!NOTE]
 >
->For more on how GDPR, CCPA, and PDPA apply to Adobe Campaign, see [this page](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr).
+>For more on how GDPR, CCPA, PDPA, and LGPD apply to Adobe Campaign, see [this page](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr).

 ### Adobe Experience Cloud privacy {#experience-cloud-privacy}

 Adobe Campaign is part of the Adobe Experience Cloud solutions.
-The way privacy is handled in Campaign obeys the Adobe Experience Cloud general principles, such as the following:
+The way privacy is handled in Campaign obeys the Experience Cloud general principles, such as the following:

 * **What information is collected when using Adobe Experience Cloud**